elbamos/largeVis/README.md

 Some notes:

 -   There may be a bug in one of the gradients.
--   This implementation uses C++ implementations of the neighbor-exploration and sgd phrases.
-While the implementations **should** be using OpenMP, I have not been able to determine that they do.
+-   This implementation uses C++ implementations of the most computationally intensive phases: exploring the random projection trees, neighborhood exploration, calculating *p*<sub>*j*|*i*</sub>, and the final calculation of the embeddings using sgd.
+The implementation will attempt to use OpenMP if it is available.
--   The random partition trees and sigma-estimation phases are implemented with `mclapply` from the `parallel` package.
+-   The sigma-estimation phase is implemented with `mclapply` from the `parallel` package.
 The number of cores that will be used may be set with `options(mc.cores = n)`

 Examples:
 ---------